Anwar-Said/pubmed-crawler/README.md

 # pubmed-crawler
-This repository provides a crawler for extracting research article information from PubMed
+This repository provides a crawler for extracting research articles information from PubMed

 # Requirments